Brainerd Lakes Area Grant

 - Grants for travel or conferences

 - Submit application online using the CommunityGiving Grant Management System.
+If interested in applying for a Difference Maker Grant, contact Karl Samp (see below).

 - The Grant Advisory Committee will recommend applications for funding to the Board of Directors.